ww-daniel-mora/presentations/introduction/introduction.md

 the dream.
 Beyond career support I am also here to help the mission succeed.
 Through technical contribution, design, pairing up, testing, debugging, meeting with customers, working across funnctions, whatever the mission calls for I am here to help it succeed.
-I will communcate honestly with you and often with humility.
+I will communicate honestly with you and often with humility.
 I am new here and there is a lot I do not know.
 Last you you should expect me to be accountable to my commitments.
 I will do what I say to the best of my ability and if I cannot I will let you know.